jfo/muhblog/src/post/stdwrite.md

 TODO: assembly program
 ---------------------

-Let's come at this from a slightly different angle.
+Let's come at this from a slightly different angle: bottom up.
 We know that the zig compilers job, just like any compiler, is to take _source code_ and turn it into something else.
-Zig is designed to be highly portable, and using llvm as a backend means it can target basically anything that llvm targets, with the caveat that not all library functions will have the same amount of support on all platforms (see the [support table](https://ziglang.org/download/0.6.0/release-notes.html#Tier-System)) for more detail on that).
+Zig is highly portable; using llvm as a backend means it can target basically anything that llvm targets, with the caveat that not all library functions will have the same amount of support on all platforms (see the [support table](https://ziglang.org/download/0.6.0/release-notes.html#Tier-System)) for more detail on that).